dev-mean/eventvods/readme.md

 Not yet in place.

 # Installation
 [npm](https://www.npmjs.com/) and [Bower](http://bower.io/) are used to manage dependancies and [gulp.js](http://gulpjs.com/) is used to manage the build.
-After cloning the repository run the following commands to install locally:
+After cloning the repository run the following command to install locally:
 ```
 npm install
-bower install
 ```

 # Getting Started